-We use these for when the inevitable accident happens but they’re perfect for putting wet swimsuits at the end of the day.
+We use these for when baby’s inevitable accident happens but they’re also perfect for putting wet swimsuits at the end of the day.

 11. Plastic Bag

 Another item we always have on hand is plastic bags for soiled diapers!
-Have diaper changes you’ll likely need somewhere to put your dirty diaper if there’s not trash can close by.
+When you change your baby’s diaper you’ll likely need somewhere to put your dirty diaper if there’s not a trash can close by.
 A plastic bag is a great place to put the diaper until you can properly dispose of it.

 12. Snacks and Water Bottle